A discrete model for Gell-Mann matrices: Dirac matrices

 However, this does not actually work, for the simple reason that it does not contain a copy of $\rep2a$, which is required for the weak force to act on leptons.
 It leads to a model of Pati--Salam \cite{PatiSalam} type, based on $SU(4)$, but does not unify $SU(4)$ with $SU(2)_L$.
 In fact we need a $4$-dimensional \emph{quaternionic} representation, based on a complex representation something like $\rep2a+\rep3b+\overline{\rep3b}$.
 It turns out to be easier to build the algebra first, and then get the group to act on it.
 However, there is no action of the modified Gell-Mann matrices on the finite group generated by the Dirac matrices as they stand.
 Therefore it is necessary to extend the Dirac matrices by adding at least one more generator.
-But it is indeed possible to start with a finite group generated by six (rather than the standard five) Dirac matrices, and get the group $G_{27}\rtimes Q_8\rtimes Z_3$ to act on this group.
+But it is indeed possible, as we shall see shortly, to start with a finite group generated by six (rather than the standard five) Dirac matrices, and get the group $G_{27}\rtimes Q_8\rtimes Z_3$ to act on this group.

 In fact there is a unique possible action of the proposed finite analogue of the gauge group of the Standard Model on an appropriate finite analogue of the Dirac matrices.
 This requires extending the Dirac matrices from complex to quaternionic, in order to incorporate three generations of fermions, and extends the usual group of order $64$ to order $128$.
-The resulting `unification' of Dirac, Gell-Mann and Pauli matrices into a single structure forms a group of order $82944$, consisting of $4\times 4$ quaternion matrices, that is a subgroup of a quaternionic reflection group \cite{quatref,BM}.
+The resulting `unification' of Dirac, Gell-Mann and Pauli matrices into a single structure forms a group of order $82944$, consisting of $4\times 4$ quaternion matrices, that is a subgroup of an exceptional quaternionic reflection group \cite{quatref,BM}.
+This reflection group has a normal subgroup of order $2^7=128$, with quotient group isomorphic to the rotation subgroup of the Weyl group of type $E_6$.
+This fact may be the underlying reason why many people have seen an imprint of $E_6$ symmetry in the Standard Model, although here we have used the finite groups to break the $E_6$ symmetry down to something resembling the symmetries we see in particle experiments.

 If this group is useful for physics, then it certainly goes beyond the Standard Model of Particle Physics, because it allows the Gell-Mann matrices and the Pauli matrices to act on the Dirac matrices, instead of commuting with them.
-In other words, it allows particle physics to determine the shape of spacetime, and possibly thereby to include a quantum theory of gravity.
+In other words, it allows particle physics to determine, or at least to influence, the shape of spacetime, and possibly thereby to include a quantum theory of gravity.
+It is not at all obvious what such a theory should look like, but if we develop the mathematical model first, then the physical mechanisms may become clearer later.